ronaldmannak/TheHobbitGPT/README.md

 4. COMMUNICATING WITH THE GAME

-The user can only talk to the game in a certain way.
-The user has to use the words in the right order and be quite specific or the game will not understand.
+The player can only talk to the game in a certain way.
+The player has to use the words in the right order and be quite specific or the game will not understand.
 Here are some examples.
 The designers invented a new name for this "computer speak" - INGLISH (not ENGLISH).